rulrul18/rulrul18/README.md

 ### Hi there 👋
-Selamat datang di profil GitHub saya! 👋 Saya Muhamad Akhirul Sidik, seorang mahasiswa semester 7 di Universitas Kuningan.
+Selamat datang di profil GitHub saya! 👋 Saya Muhamad Akhirul Sidik

 <!--
 **rulrul18/rulrul18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.